MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 ## Prerequisites

-- **Bank account reconciliation** capability is activated.
+- The **Bank account reconciliation** capability is activated.
 An administrator must complete this task.
 Learn more in [Configure Copilot and AI capabilities](enable-ai.md).
 - You're familiar with bank account reconciliation in Business Central.
 Learn more in [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).

 ## Reconcile bank accounts with Copilot